Remote Fly Fishing Camp - Excellent Value

 Sapsuk, which is also known as the Hoodoo River, is ideal for fly fishing and is easily waded.
 The camp has

-Fish for chrome-bright kings, silvers fresh in from the Bering Sea.
-They also have plenty of chums, sockeyes, pinks, rainbows, and dollies.
+Fish for chrome-bright kings and silvers fresh from the Bering Sea.
+There are also plenty of chum, sockeye, pinks, rainbows, and dollies.

 Guy Schoenborn visited this intimate camp in September of 2014.
 He was very impressed.
-Newer 16’-17’ boats with 60/40 Yamaha motors are used.
+Anglers mostly wade fish.
+The Camp employs 16’-17’ boats with 60/40 Yamaha motors for accessing fresh fishing areas.
 Three anglers per boat and guide.
-Anglers mostly wade fish.

 Sapsuk River Season

 "Put this one on the bucket list." - Brian Okeefe.